nhsx/skunkworks-long-stayer-risk-stratification-baseline/README.md

 ### Regression

 * Regression models were trained using `neg_mean_squared_error`.
-Mean squared error accounts for negative errors, and improves the performance of the model for longer stays.
+Mean squared error accounts for negative errors, and improves the performance of the model for longer stays by penalising larger errors more.
 * Regression models were evaluated using `mean_absolute_error`.
 Mean absolute error is more easily interpreted - e.g. the error is the number of days away from the actual length of stay.

 ### Classification